Eucopina sonomana

 Distribution

 Western North America, including California and surrounding regions.
-The specific epithet "sonomana" references Sonoma County, California, the locality.
+The specific epithet "sonomana" references Sonoma County, California, the type locality.

 Diet